 October 19, 2017 BUSD seeking applications for site advisory committee

-Thank you to everyone who attended the California Environmental Quality Act (CEQA) Workshop on September 30th and the Bonsall Unified School District (BUSD) Board meeting on October 12.
+SaveGirdValley.com volunteers attended a California Environmental Quality Act (CEQA) Workshop and the Bonsall Unified School District (BUSD) Board meeting on October 12.
 BUSD is also establishing a Superintendent’s Site Advisory Committee to help build the perfect school in the perfect location.
 We need your involvement! … Read more

 October 9, 2017 Please attend the BUSD Board Meeting, Oct 12, 6 PM!